Skip to Content

 Along the route, you’ll encounter the sensational El Águila aqueduct, the beautiful village of Maro, and the stunning Barranco de la Coladilla gorge.

-Setting out from the picturesque village of Cazorla, this hike along the Rio Cerezuelo (Cerezuelo River) is a beautiful way to spend a morning or an afternoon (it will take you around two to three hours to complete).
+Setting out from the picturesque village of Cazorla, this hike along the Rio Cerezuelo (Cerezuelo River) is a beautiful way to spend a morning or an afternoon (it will take you around 2 to 3 hours to complete).

 Along the riverside route, you’ll discover numerous small waterfalls, as you traverse through the lush vegetation.

-There are wooden rails and bridges along the way to ensure safety and it’s difficult to get lost as all you have to do is follow the river upstream.
+Wooden rails and bridges ensure safety along the way, and it’s difficult to get lost, as all you have to do is follow the river upstream.

 This out-and-back trail runs for just over eight miles and should take around three hours and forty-five minutes to complete, at a reasonable pace.